-[Section 23A inserted by No. 36 of 2004 s.
+[Section 23A inserted: No. 36 of 2004 s.
 9.]

 23B.
 Determining if WA is connected with worker’s employment

 (1) If the question of whether this State is connected with a worker’s employment arises in proceedings in a court in relation to a claim for compensation under this Act, that court must —